cyralinc/terraform-provider-cyral/docs/guides/setup_cp_and_deploy_sidecar.md

 ---
-page_title: "Create an AWS-based sidecar bound to PostgreSQL and MySQL"
+page_title: "Create an AWS-based sidecar to protect PostgreSQL and MySQL databases"
 ---

-Use the following code to get a basic scenario with sidecar and repository set in the Cyral control plane and then bring this sidecar up on your AWS account.
+Use the following code to deploy an AWS-based sidecar, a MySQL and a PostgreSQL repository to your control plane.

 By running this example you will have a fully functional sidecar on your AWS account to protect your database.
 Read the comments and update the necessary parameters as instructed.

 See also the [Cyral sidecar module for AWS](https://registry.terraform.io/modules/cyralinc/sidecar-aws/cyral/latest) for more details on how the sidecar is deployed to AWS.